 Most people arrive at the Old Port of Chania and stop there.
 The harbour is genuinely beautiful – the Venetian lighthouse, the curved waterfront, the pale facades lit amber after dark – and it would be easy to spend three days circling the same blocks and feel satisfied.
-Easy, and not quite right.
-Chania rewards the person willing to leave the obvious path before noon.
-Not dramatically, not by crossing into anything remote, but by simply walking west when everyone else is walking east.
+But Chania Beyond the Old Town is where the city starts to feel less staged and more lived in.

 Why Walk West Before Noon